Declares that a type can transmit a sequence of values over time.

 map(_:) operator returns an instance of

-Publisher on your own, you can use one of several types provided by the Combine framework.
-For example, you can use an
+Publisher protocol yourself, you can create your own publisher by using one of several types provided by the Combine framework: